korylprince/wolrepeater/README.md

   -dest-port int
     	Port to send WOL packets to. (default 9) -listen-addr string
     	Address to listen for WOL packets on.
-Required.
+Defaults to all addresses.
   -listen-mac string
     	MAC Address to listen for WOL packets on.
 Required.
   -listen-port int